data-edu/data-science-in-education/_book/16-learning-more.md

 Second, education and data science are like most industries--they are constantly evolving.
 That means today's tools and best practices might be tomorrow's outdated techniques.
 To keep up with changes, it is important to develop a learning routine that exposes you to the pulse of these two fields.
 Sometimes this means learning a new technique, sometimes it means deepening expertise in a technique you haven't mastered, and other times it means revisiting a skill you've mastered long ago.

 And last, when you surround yourself with learning experiences, you inevitably surround yourself with others who are learning.
 Along your journey, you'll interact with folks who are struggling through the same concepts as you, folks who are struggling through more complex concepts, and folks who are struggling with concepts you've already mastered.
 Participating in a community of learners has magical properties--it's a place to learn, teach, inspire, and get inspired all at once.
-In his book *Creative Calling* (2019), Chase Jarvis touches on this very point:
+In his book *Creative Calling* @jarvis2019 touches on this very point:

 >Whether online or in person, connecting with a community will support your learning efforts.
 It will also expose you to a diverse set of ideas that will dramatically enrich your perspective on what you're learning.
 If you weren't in love with your new skill before, this step can tip the balance.
 Passion is infectious.